datachefs/datachefs/pages/usds.md

 USDS is in a unique position to exploit the potential power of Data Chefs:

 #### 1) Help Address The Federal Government's Enormous Unmet Need for Analytics & Data Science
 -  Like much of the corporate world, Federal agencies can't find or afford enough data scientists to meet their needs.
-A Data Chefs approach could fill part of this by radically increasing the number of power users.
+A Data Chefs approach could fill part of this by radically increasing the number of high performing power users.
 And because the government operates on such a large-scale, USDS could also explore leveraging work by computer education researchers that has the potential to [radically reduce the learning curve](https://toolkit.makersall.org/pages/30-smooth/30-evangelize-research.html) from power user to data scientist/engineer
 - Data Chefs could create opportunities to develop a more diverse federal data analytics/data science staff.
 For example, administrative staff tend to be more diverse, and they are great pool for recruiting power users, some of whom could eventually be trained to become data scientists and engineers.